GWARRIORS WEST COAST

 Other Gwar Nuts

-Here are some pics of a guy on the East Coast I never actually met, Shambone@aol.com, who made his own pretty damn cool Oderus Outfit.
-For one thing, he nailed Oderus’ ears far better than I did: I so worked HARD to make and keep them so WRONG like I did, from the very beginning (listen to the perfectionist bitch and whine, folks).
-And his overall coloring, while perhaps lacking in a proper sheen of murky bloodcum, well-captured the cartoonish essence of the character I think.
+Here are some pics of a guy on the east coast I never actually met, Shambone@aol.com, who made his own pretty damn cool Oderus outfit.
+For one thing, he nailed Oderus’ ears far better than I did: I worked from the very beginning to make and keep them so WRONG like I did (listen to the perfectionist bitch and whine).
+And his overall coloring, while perhaps lacking in a proper sheen of murky bloodcum, aptly captured the cartoonish essence of the character I think.

 And a guy who made his own awesome Techno outfit back in '11 after I sent him one of my 'how I made these' discs:

-And, two pics from Halloween 2014, ANOTHER guy who made his own Oderus costume.
+Two pics from Halloween 2014, another guy who made his own Oderus costume.

 My KISS outfits

-Here are some pics of the KISS outfits I made, before I did the GWAR outfits.
-Actually I started my Gene outfit in early ’89, while I was in a Rocky Horror cast: After tiring of doing the Criminologist (and Frank’n’Furter and Magenta a few times each) I moved into Security and stalked the aisles in real armor (minus the dragon plats, natch), mostly confiscating cigs & bottles.
+I’d made two KISS outfits too, before I did the GWAR suits.
+I started my Gene Simmons in early ’89 while I was in a Rocky Horror cast: after tiring of doing the Criminologist (and Frank’n’Furter and Magenta a few times each) I moved into a ‘security’ cast role and eventually stalked the aisles (minus the dragon plats, natch), mostly confiscating cigs & bottles.
 My outfit here is from around the Eric Carr/Creatures of the Night/Music from the Elder era…..I think.
-I know it was before that stupid “Silver Apple Fritters” armor he wore for a bit…
+I know it was before that stupid ‘Silver Apple Fritters’ armor he wore for a bit… The arms and shoulders are real 14ga. steel left over from when I’d started to assemble SCA fighting armor before repurposing them into this costume.

 Halloween ‘90